EthanTock/EthanTock/README.md

 Hi!
 I'm Ethan Tock.

-I am 16 years old and a high school junior with a passion for STEM.
+I am 17 years old and a high school junior with a passion for STEM.

-I'm currently learning Java and I am quite adept at Python.
+I'm currently quite adept at Java and Python, and I'm learning how to use object-oriented programming to its fullest.
-I'm building a physics engine right now, based on what I've learned about physics, vectors, and calculus.
+I'm building an indie game with one of my friends right now, and it's still in its initial stages of development.

 This account is a library of all of my favorite programs that I have created.
 Enjoy exploring it!